xapian/xapian-gsoc-proposal/proposal.rst

 The main goal of this project is to improve the estimation of the total number of results buy making use of the the new feature that gives the first and last docids for each term.

-The task is to improve the Xapian::MSet::get_matches_estimated() method for 17 operators, but OP_AND and OP_OR are almost done, so that leave us with 15 operators.
+The task is to improve the Xapian::MSet::get_matches_estimated() method for the  operators, but OP_AND and OP_OR are almost done.

 AND_NOT :